tomputer-g/IDL_WAR/tree-ring/README.md

                                   [default: 0]
   --num_files_to_process INTEGER  The number of files to actually process.
                                   [default: -1]
-  --resume                        Resume from previous run.  [default: True] --model TEXT                    Diffusion model to use  [default:
+  --resume                        Resume from previous run.  [default: False] --model TEXT                    Diffusion model to use  [default:
                                   stabilityai/stable-diffusion-2-1-base]
   --scheduler TEXT                Scheduler to use from